mflerackers/mflerackers.github.io/_posts/2018-05-11-statistics.md

 #### Calculating the rank

-The Spearman's rank correlation coefficient is obtained by calculating the rank of every value, and then by using these values to calculate the Pearson correlation coefficient.
+The Spearman's rank correlation coefficient is obtained by calculating the rank of every value, and then using these values to calculate the Pearson correlation coefficient.

 There are several methods to calculate the rank of a list of values.
 The simplest method is to sort the values in ascending or descending order and to assign the values numbers from 1 until n, the amount of values.
 However if a value appears more than once, all these duplicates are assigned the rank of the first duplicate, while the numbering keeps going up silently, so when a new unique value is encountered, the numbering jumps.